ngupta9/wr_ffpg_nn/readme.md

 ```

 ### Required Files
-Ensure you have the following data files in your project directory:
+Ensure you have the following data files in your data directory:
 - `wr_data_18-22.csv` - Training data (2018-2022 seasons)
 - `wr_data_23.csv` - Validation data (2023 season)